tonysm/jigsaw.tonysm.com/source/_posts/2020-01-05-on-using-frameworks.markdown

 date:   2020-01-05
 tags: laravel frameworks
 section: content
+excerpt: There is something about Frameworks that seems to enrage some people.
+Here's my view on why you will be better of by using a Framework and sticking to its conventions.
 ---

 I'm a huge fan of frameworks.
 Particularly the Full-Stack ones.
 My framework of choice (and the one I use daily) is [Laravel](https://laravel.com/).
 It has a really powerful ecosystem for writing modern applications in PHP.